NickR1949/onair--wifi-livestream-cuelight/README.md

 Set up SD Card with Raspberry Pi OS Lite 64bit Bookworm

-Download the software from this Git. into the pi folder on the target system chmod +x install.sh sudo ./install.sh
+Download the software from this Git. into the pi folder on the target system 'chmod +x install.sh'
+'sudo ./install.sh'

 # Usage